Adam Duritz: Career

 Duritz's lyrics have been described as "morose" and "tortured" and as "wordy introspection", while his vocals have been called "expressive".

 In October 2018, Duritz co-founded the Underwater Sunshine Music Festival.

 Duritz co-founded the record label E Pluribus Unum in 1997.
 Before the label was purchased by new ownership, Duritz had signed Joe 90, Gigolo Aunts, and Neilson Hubbard.
 In 2007, Duritz launched a record label called Tyrannosaurus Records.
 Debut artists on the label included Notar and Blacktop Mourning.
 As of 2015, the label was defunct.

 Duritz was executive producer for the film The Locusts and produced the ensemble comedy film Freeloaders.
 He appeared in the 2007 mockumentary film Farce of the Penguins.

+Duritz features prominently in Brian T. Atkinson's Love at the Five and Dime: The Songwriting Legacy of Nanci Griffith (Texas A&M University Press, 2024).

 Personal life

-Duritz grew up in Baltimore, Maryland; Boston, Massachusetts; El Paso, Texas; and Berkeley, California.
-He is the son of Gilbert and Linda Duritz, both physicians.
-Duritz has a younger sister, Nicole.
-Duritz attended the prestigious Taft School, and graduated from the Head-Royce School in Oakland, California.
-He has Russian Jewish ancestry.
-Duritz attended University of California, Berkeley, but left college two credits short of a degree.
+Duritz was born in 1964 in Baltimore, Maryland to Gilbert and Linda Duritz, both physicians.
+He has a younger sister, Nicole.
+Duritz is Jewish.
+His family lived near Pimlico.
+They moved to California when he was a child.
+He graduated from Head-Royce School in Oakland, California and attended the University of California, Berkeley, majoring in English, although he later dropped out.
+He credited his college experience to learning about writing and epistemology.
+He is a fan of the California Golden Bears.

-Duritz has a dissociative mental health issue.
-He disclosed this mental health issue publicly in 2008.
+Duritz has dissociative mental health issues.
+He disclosed this mental health issue publicly in 2008 and has noted his struggles with his relationships due to it.

+Duritz briefly dated actress Jennifer Aniston in 1995 after mutual friends got them together at The Viper Room.
+He has also been linked to Courteney Cox and Mary Louise Parker.
+Duritz worked as a bartender at the venue for a period of time after the suicide of Kurt Cobain to help keep his head clear.

+In the summer of 2009, he started dating Emmy Rossum.
+The pair broke up in 2010.

-In August 2019, Duritz—who had "rocked voluminous dreadlocks" since Counting Crows was formed—revealed that he had shaved his head.
+In August 2019, Duritz—who had "rocked voluminous dreadlocks" since Counting Crows was formed—traveled to London to shave them.
+He had previously revealed some of the dreadlocks were extensions.